A guide to day tripping to the capital of the United Arab Emirates while staying in Dubai

 - Half Day Grand Mosque tour transfers to and from the Sheikh Zayed Mosque only from Dubai.
 This is a shared tour bus leaving Dubai around 8:45 AM and only taking 5 hours, you’ll be back to Dubai by early afternoon.
 Perfect if you only want to see the country’s largest mosque.

 - Abu Dhabi Full-Day Trip with Louvre & Mosque – if you just want to see the Grand Mosque and the Louvre, this is the tour for you.
 You get two-hour stops at each which will be plenty of time if these are the main highlights you are after.
-Can be run as a small group with other guests or privately.
+Can be run as a small group with other guests or as an Abu Dhbai private tour.

 Unfortunately, few tours will take you on a more flexible itinerary that takes you more in-depth through the souks and older parts of the city (not that there are many left, like in Dubai!).
-Most Abu Dhabi city tours stick to the main tourist attractions.
+Most Abu Dhabi city tours from Dubai stick only to the main tourist attractions.

 This will really depend on your interests, but undoubtedly the number one stop in Abu Dhabi is the Sheikh Zayed Grand Mosque – sometimes simply referred to as the Grand Mosque (not to be mistaken for Jumeirah Mosque in Dubai).